awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 1. Choose **Author from scratch** and use the following values to create your function:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/ml-console.html)

+   For **Permissions**, keep the default setting\.
+This creates an execution role that grants basic Lambda permissions\.
+This role isn't used by AWS IoT Greengrass\.

 1. Choose **Create function**\.
 ![\[The Create function page with Create function highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-inference/create-function.png)